 Yeah, perpetual payments for that Spring Break you can’t remember and that kick-ass gaming computer are totally worth it.

 Ironically, this is the same Ken Clark, CFP who wrote The Complete Idiot’s Guide to Getting Out of Debt and The Complete Idiot’s Guide to Boosting Your Financial IQ.
-Yeah, I think I’ll skip those.
-And that pffft! sound you hear is Mr. Clark’s credibility shrinking to nothing.
+That pffft! sound you hear is Mr. Clark’s credibility shrinking to nothing.

 What does this mean for student loan debtors?